 Keep in mind that fruits and vegetables have a lot of natural fiber that will add bulk to your child’s stool.
 Some are better than others at helping stimulate a bowel movement.

 Up the fluids

 Movement speeds up digestion, which can help move things through the body more quickly.
-If your child isn’t walking yet, leg bicycles and other movements may be helpful instead of walks.
+If your child isn’t walking yet, leg bicycles may be helpful.